 Bitcoin meets all the above requirements, and can thus function as legal tender.
 In addition to being legal tender, bitcoin is also its own payment system.

-You can read more about why Norwegian crypto researchers believe bitcoin has value here.
+You can read more about why Nordic crypto researchers believe bitcoin has value here.

 5. Cryptocurrency will replace fiat